 Workplaces should be cleaned more frequently, paying close attention to high-contact objects such as door handles and keyboards.
 Employers should provide handwashing facilities or hand sanitisers at entry and exit points.
 The Government's guidance on GOV.UK: Guidance COVID-19: cleaning of non-healthcare settings outside the home may help.

-Employers should display the assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/897765/staying-covid-19-secure-2020.pdf in their workplaces to show their employees, customers and visitors that they have followed this guidance.
+Employers should display the COVID-19 secure poster in their workplaces to show their employees, customers and visitors that they have followed this guidance.

-The new guidance covers 12 workplace settings that are allowed to be open and helps employers, employees and the self-employed understand how to work safely during coronavirus.
+Guidance now covers 14 workplace settings and helps employers, employees and the self-employed understand how to work safely during coronavirus.